How to Bypass Cloudflare in 2024: The 9 Best Methods

 In the next step, we'll analyze some active bot detection implementations from the deobfuscated Cloudflare script.
 Let's get to it!

 Remember those cryptic payloads and base64 encoded response bodies?
-Well, now we can understand how they work!
+Now we can understand how they work!

 Cloudflare's encryption

-Recall this code snippet, where we determined that the response text was being used to evaluate the main/second challenge script:
+Recall the code snippet in which we determined that the response text was being used to evaluate the main/second challenge script:

 Example